TAM SAM SOM: Define Customer & Revenue Opportunities

 Have you defined TAM SAM SOM in your business plan?
 How well did they measure up to your actual annual revenue?
 Is it time to re-evaluate the market potential or the portion of the market you’re prepared to capture in the medium term?

 Feel free to use the formulas provided in the templates in this article to get you started on the process.
+Sign up for Yesware for free and see how you can take command of your sales success with confidence.

 Get sales tips and strategies delivered straight to your inbox.